The Very Best Chocolate Pudding

 I was inspired to make the very best Chocolate Pudding from scratch when I “accidentally” made this Vanilla Bean Pudding.
 What I didn’t tell you in that post is that…it was kind of an accident.
 I was testing out recipes for pastry cream…wasn’t paying attention to what I was doing and voila…the Very Best Vanilla Pudding ever.
 And pretty to boot.
 So, I decided to make this chocolate version in the hopes that I can make more poke cakes using the Very Best Chocolate Pudding.
 See…I’m still a trailblazer in the kitchen.
 It didn’t end at age 8.

 I love how easy it is to make the best Chocolate Pudding from scratch and this is definitely an activity you can get the little ones to help with.
 The pudding requires just a few simple ingredients and is totally egg-free!
-I use cornstarch as a thickener and throw in a good amount of high quality semi-sweet chocolate.
+I use cornstarch as a thickener, half and half for light creaminess and throw in a good amount of high quality semi-sweet chocolate.
 Topped with a bit of whipped cream, this Chocolate Pudding is a dream come true.
 Serve with a few of these chocolate chip cookies or this chocolate martini (that I shared on Facebook a few weeks ago) for a purely decadent chocolatey snack!
 And if you’re looking for something a little less chocolate or vanilla….this BUTTERSCOTCH Pudding is completely amazing!!

 The Very Best Chocolate Pudding